Generalized fast quasi-adiabatic population transfer for improved qubit readout, shuttling, and noise mitigation: Error model

-For the generalized protocol, this choice of $\mathcal{R}(t)$ minimizes the noise-free error (see Appendix \ref{sec: appendix generalized faquad} for a derivation).
-It may not always be possible to implement a high-quality unitary $\mathcal{R}(t)$, in which case the standard protocol can still be used to reach a low population-transfer error under appropriate conditions.
-The error arising from the standard fast-QUAD protocol is illustrated in Figs.~ \ref{fig: landau zener model error} and \ref{fig: constant gap model error} (orange-red curve), below.
-The error resulting from the \emph{generalized} fast-QUAD protocol for a ``constant-gap'' model (where $B(t)=B$, independent of $t$) is shown in Fig.~\ref{fig: constant gap model error} (green curve), below.
+Here, the angle $\phi=\arctan(\delta)$, shown in Fig.~\ref{fig: trajectory illustration}, is time-independent and $R_\alpha(\vartheta)=e^{-i\frac{\vartheta}{2}\sigma_\alpha}$ is a rotation.
+For the generalized protocol, this choice of $\mathcal{R}(t)$ rotates the initial state from an instantaneous eigenstate to an arc on the Bloch sphere and from the end of the arc back to an instantaneous eigenstate at an arbitrary final time.
+This leads to a vanishing noise-free error (see Appendix \ref{sec: appendix generalized faquad} for a derivation).
+It may not always be possible to implement a high-quality unitary $\mathcal{R}(t)$, in which case the standard protocol can still be used to reach a low population-transfer error under appropriate conditions (specifically, for special final times $\tf$ corresponding to full periods of the circular trajectory shown in Fig.~\ref{fig: trajectory illustration}).